temken/raytracer/README.md

 - [ ] Scene: Solar system
 - [ ] Add more pre-defined colors
 - [ ] Find a better title and make an ascii art header
+- [ ] Improve the deterministic renderer by modeling mixtures of refraction and reflection.
+Split the ray in two, weigh each by their probability and propagate them recurseively.
+This should even reproduce the Fresnel effect.
 - [ ] Mean free path inside the object with scattering color (could just be albedo color).
 Also useable for fog.
 - [ ] Test and fix the object orientation and rotations and spin (in particular rectangles and boxes)
 - [ ] Create camera based on aspect ratio and one pixel dimension
 - [ ] Implement depth of field capability
 - [ ] New objects: Cones, Torus
-- [ ] Normal textures especially for glass surfaces, but not just
+- [ ] Normal textures especially for glass surfaces, but not just (who owns the normal texture?)
 - [ ] Check out texture resources.
 - [ ] Allow to run ALL renderes and store the renderer type in the file name. (?)
 - [ ] Height textures